If your weight or the weight of a loved one is concerning you, there are a range of services in Solihull that can provide support.

 Weight management services in Solihull

 Local free weight management services are available through the Solihull Lifestyle Service.
-You can refer yourself by the service by:

 Your GP can also make referrals on your behalf to the service.